Checked for UK readers: 20 June 2026

 PPTP Low Low Varies Do not use (obsolete, weak security)

-Key takeaway: If your goal is streaming reliability diagnostics with stable throughput, start with WireGuard, then use a service-specific guide if you hit blocks: VPN for Netflix or VPN for YouTube.
+What matters: If your goal is streaming access with stable throughput, start with WireGuard, then use a service-specific guide if you hit blocks: VPN for Netflix or VPN for video.
 If the VPN connects but pages stall, jump to VPN Troubleshooting.

 Decision tree: pick the right VPN protocol in 20 seconds